hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 > ## Discussion 3
 >
 > Let us now work on another example from LAMMPS *bench* directory.
 Input file and the corresponding timing breakdown table from the screen is given below.
 We ran it using 1 core (serial) and *x = y = z = 1, and t = 10,000*).
+Note that, in this case, the time spent in solving the *Pair* part is quite less as compared to the *Neigh* part.
+What do you thank about that may have caused such an outcome?
 > ~~~
 > {% include /snippets/ep04/in.chain %}
 > ~~~